pingcap/docs/reference/tools/ticdc/open-protocol.md

 # TiCDC Open Protocol

 TiCDC Open Protocol is a row-level data change notification protocol that provides data sources for monitoring, caching, full-text indexing, analysis engines, and master-slave replication between different databases.
-TiCDC complies to TiCDC Open Protocol and replicates data changes of TiDB to third-party data media such as MQ (Message Queue).
+TiCDC complies with TiCDC Open Protocol and replicates data changes of TiDB to third-party data medium such as MQ (Message Queue).

 TiCDC Open Protocol uses Event as the basic unit to replicate data change events to the downstream.
 The Event is divided into three categories: